 2013-present: Basra International Stadium, Basra

-Note: Iraq are currently not allowed to play home matches in Iraq due to lack of safety.
+Note: Iraq are currently not allowed to play competitive home matches in Iraq due to lack of safety.